Nanda people

 The Nhanda people, also spelt Nanda, Nhunda, Nhanta, and other variants, are an Aboriginal Australian people who live in the Mid West region of Western Australia around the mouth of the Murchison River.

 Language

 The traditional language of the people was Nhanda, which had three dialect varieties: Nhanda to the north, Watchandi in the centre, around Port Gregory, and the southern dialect of Amangu.
 It differed notably from all the native languages spoken in contiguous areas in terms of its phonology, morphology and morphosyntax.
-(Note: "Nhanda is unique among languages in this area in displaying evidence of initial consonant loss, a voicing contrast in obstruents, a distinctive glottal stop, a tripartite system of bound pronominals, a verbal conjugation contrast between unaccusative and unergatives, and incipient case-marking system where intransitive subjects, transitive subjects and direct objections all have distinct case markers.")
-Its system of bound pronouns appears to be unique to Australia.
+(Note: "Nhanda is unique among languages in this area in displaying evidence of initial consonant loss, a voicing contrast in obstruents, a distinctive glottal stop, a tripartite system of bound pronominals, a verbal conjugation contrast between unaccusative and unergatives, and incipient case-marking system where intransitive subjects, transitive subjects and direct objects all have distinct case markers.")
+Its system of bound pronouns appears to be unique within Australia.